 Such is true with reference to the word “kingdom.”
-The term “kingdom” is not always equivalent to “church.”
+The term “kingdom” is not always equivalent to the church.

-Sometimes “kingdom” is a reference to the final phase of the triumphant reign of Christ, i.e., it refers to heaven itself.
+Sometimes kingdom refers to the final phase of the triumphant reign of Christ.
+In such cases, it refers to heaven itself.

-“The Lord will deliver me from every evil work, and will save me unto his heavenly kingdom” (2 Tim.
+The Lord will deliver me from every evil work, and will save me unto his heavenly kingdom (2 Tim.
 4:18).

 Earlier, in a similar vein, the apostle had declared: “If we endure, we shall also reign with him” (2 Tim.
 2:12).
-Compare this with Christ’s promise that if we “overcome” we will be able to sit down with the Lord in His throne (Rev. 3:21).
-In one of his epistles Peter announced: “…for thus shall be richly supplied unto you the entrance into the eternal kingdom of our Lord and Saviour Jesus Christ” (2 Pet.
+Compare this with Christ’s promise that if we overcome we will be able to sit down with the Lord in His throne (Rev. 3:21).

+For thus shall be richly supplied unto you the entrance into the eternal kingdom of our Lord and Savior Jesus Christ (2 Pet.
 1:11).

 Moreover, they suggest a state that is yet future.
-They are, in fact, references to a regal existence in heaven.
+They are, in fact, references to a regal assembly in heaven.
 But they do not negate the New Testament teaching concerning the present phase of the kingdom.